lhanson/maven-wagon/README.md

 The value of the `hostKey` parameter is built the following way:
 - first, write the remote host name, as defined in the server `url` parameter of the repository ;
 - add a space ;
 - write the content of the RSA key of your SSH server.
-This is often the content of the following file, in a standard installation of sshd : `/etc/ssh/ssh_host_rsa_key.pub`.
+This is often the content of the following file, with a standard installation of sshd : `/etc/ssh/ssh_host_rsa_key.pub`.